-In 2018, the Company entered into a usufruct agreement with Luzon Agri Venture, Inc. (LAVI) authorizing the latter to the right of usufruct over the Corporation's Davao and Marilao Dressing Plants for a period of five (5) years beginning January 2018 in consideration for the capital investment by LAVI for the additional dressing line and improvement amounting to approximately P68 million.
+In 2018, the Company entered into a usufruct agreement with Luzon Agri Venture, Inc. (LAVI) authorizing the latter to the right of usufruct over the Company's Davao and Marilao Dressing Plants for a period of five (5) years beginning January 2018 in consideration for the capital investment by LAVI for the additional dressing line and improvements amounting to approximately \$\mathbb{P}68.0\$ million.

-25. Note to Consolidated Statements of Cash Flows
+25. Note to Interim Consolidated Statements of Cash Flows

-The Company had no material non-cash investing nor non-cash financing activity-related transactions for March 31, 2019 and December 31, 2018.
+The Company had no material non-cash investing nor non-cash financing activity-related transactions as at June 30, 2019 and December 31, 2018.